simonbg123/naive_bayes_classifier_assignment/README.md

 - naive_bayes_classifier.py
 - csv sample input file: hns_2018_2019.csv
 - sample_output/
-	>*This includes all output files from an example run on the assignment data.
-Running the program will produce new output files which will be added to an "output*
+	>*This includes all output files from an example run on the assignment data.*

 ## Usage: